junseok44/pulppurism/replit.md

 **Database ORM**: Drizzle ORM configured for PostgreSQL with Neon serverless adapter for connection pooling.

 **API Pattern**: RESTful API structure with routes prefixed under `/api`.
-The storage interface pattern separates data access logic, currently using an in-memory implementation (MemStorage) that can be swapped for database-backed storage.
+The storage interface pattern separates data access logic, using database-backed storage (DatabaseStorage) with PostgreSQL via Drizzle ORM.

 **Development Setup**: Vite middleware integration for HMR in development, with separate build process for production using esbuild to bundle the server.